Our telephone number, if you want to be on the program, 800-282-2882 and the email address lrushbo at eibnet.com.

 You create a victim society, you create a group, and you make big money.

-Hence the uh Bill Hillary and Chelsea Foundation.
+Hence the Bill, Hillary, and Chelsea Foundation.

-Wait a minute, what's the Bill and Hillary Foundation having to do with the percentage of gay people in the country?
+What's the Bill and Hillary Foundation having to do with the percentage of gay people in the country?

-Yeah, but see, that's the way wait, wait, wait.
+Yeah, but see, that's the way.

-See, that's my you're you're you're calling this capitalism, and that's interesting, but every group you just mentioned dwarfs the gay population.
+And that's interesting, but every group you just mentioned dwarfs the gay population.

 I mean, there are far more of almost every group except a couple that you mentioned that dwarf the numbers of gay people in America.